Bozeman Public Library has a variety of resources that are helpful to genealogical research.

 Cemetery and Mortuary Records

-These two index resources are intended to be used with their original volumes which are located in the Montana Room.
+The Sunset Hills Cemetery Interactive Map provides access to current information from the the cemetery's local archives.
+You will find records including “Interred” and “Date of Burial” as well as “Space Ownership” and “Space Availability”.The indexes listed below are resources that are intended to be used with their original volumes which are located in the Montana Room.
 Please see a Reference Librarian for assistance.

 Old Tombstone Records in Gallatin County 1957 Index